 Willians Herrada Sanchez Supervisor, Active Living.
 Operations Division.
 TCHC Our #ActiveLiving team just wrapped up the Steps to Achievement program last Thursday.
 For 7 weeks we had a group of youth participating in different workshops and activities aimed at improving or enhancing their employability skills.
 I want to take a moment to thank First Book Canada and Play Forever for their generous contributions to the program.
 Thanks to Katelyn Wallace for leading our team through the development and implementation phases.
-Thanks to our team members Thalia Wright, Don Gaskins, liman Darman and Tshepiso Mogomela for bringing their best game to ensure we had a good program.
+Thanks to our team members Thalia Wright, Don Gaskins, Iiman Darman and Tshepiso Mogomela for bringing their best game to ensure we had a good program.
 Thanks Likwa Nkala for always supporting our team.
 To the PDE, CDE, Communications, Office Services and rest of Toronto Community Housing staff that contributed to the program success.
 We can't wait to bring it back and better next year.

-2003

-& Like

-Comment

-in
+Darlene Chiasson-Hurley

-Darlene Chiasson-Hurley Violence Reduction Program/ Neighbourhood Program Sergeant
+Violence Reduction Program/ Neighbourhood Program Sergeant

 Toronto Service and TCHC Community Safety Unit along with tenants come together to make the playground a safer place for the youth at Shoreham Crt.

 #police #specialconstable #housing

 #security #communitysafety

 #Communityhealth

 #communityengagement

 #community

-7 Send

-→ Share

-About our communities

-TCHC communities are located across Toronto and are home to a highly diverse group of tenants.
+About our Communities TCHC communities are located across Toronto and are home to a highly diverse group of tenants.
 This section shares an overview about our tenants and our building portfolio.

-About Our Tenants and Buildings Representing and connecting the community: Rob Bezanson

-About our tenants and buildings TCHC's tenants come from many different backgrounds with a diversity in age, education, language, religion, ethnicity and race.
+About Our Tenants and Buildings TCHC's tenants come from many different backgrounds with a diversity in age, education, language, religion, ethnicity and race.
 Youth tenants continue to represent a significant number of individuals in our overall communities.
-32,728 or 31 per cent of TCHC tenants are youth under the age of 24.
-The majority of households also continues to be single-person households, with 30,790 or 56 per cent of households in this category.
+32728 or 31% of TCHC tenants are youth under the age of 24.
+The majority of households also continues to be single-person households, with 30,790 or 56% of households in this category.
 The average length of tenancy is just over 10 years.
-TCHC's overall portfolio includes 2,106 buildings and 58,908 units.
+TCHC's overall portfolio includes 2106 buildings and 58,908 units